 “O Bardoliermere.”
 Grand Champion Angus Bull, 1953 International.

 “Black Peer of West Woodlawn.”
 Junior Champion Bull, All-American Angus Futurity.

 Angus Show, Iowa State Fair.
 Grand Champion female on the right was a 2-yr-old; reserve on the left was a yearling.
 The 2-year-old is a good example of the very fat, belt-buckle cattle preferred at the time.

 The point of this ad was the improvement that had been made in 20 years, from the “big, plain” bull of 1933 (top) to the “typey” bull of 1953.

 An early ’50’s advertisement that superimposed a measuring stick in the picture of this bull who was nick-named “Short Snorter.”
 Based upon his height and age, he was less than a frame score 1.
 The choice of a nick-name in this instance was unfortunate because “snorter” dwarfism would soon devastate the purebred beef industry.

 During the 1940s and 1950s dwarfism became a bigger and bigger problem among breeders of Hereford and Angus cattle.
 “Snorters” were so-called because IF they survived at birth, and many did not, they were very small, slow growing, and their short, dish-shaped heads and large tongues made it difficult to breath so they sounded like they were snorting.
 Studies at the time established that this was a heritable trait.
 But no one knew which cows and bulls carried the gene that caused this, and there were no reliable methods for determining carriers at the time.
 As a result, huge numbers of breeding stock were culled.
 Animals that would have sold for a great deal of money were suddenly worth only their slaughter value.

-Next week we’ll look at how the industry got itself out of this mess and what the next challenge was.
+In the next in the series we look at how the industry got itself out of this mess and what the next challenge was.
 Stay tuned!